 Contact the nearest consulate or embassy of each country that you wish to visit.
 This process may take several months, so inquire early.
 Embassies of Other Nations in the U.S. (scroll down)

-Submit your I-20 (F-1's) or DS-2019 (J-1's) to International Student and Faculty Services (ISFS) at least five (5) working days before your departure.
+Submit your I-20 (F-1's) or DS-2019 (J-1's) to International Student Advisign and Services (ISAS) at least seven (7) working days before your departure.
 If you have been maintaining your visa status and owe less than $2,200 to OSU, you will receive a travel signature.
-You must have a valid travel signature to re-enter the U.S.; Travel signatures are valid for up to one year or until the program end date listed on the I-20 or DS-2019.
+You must have a valid travel signature to re-enter the U.S.; travel signatures are valid for up to one year or until the program end date listed on the I-20 or DS-2019.